bryanherger/vertica-eon-toolkit/vultr-vke/README.md

 ## Deploying Vertica on VKE

 To demonstrate the flexibility and compatibility of Vertica on Kubernetes and S3 object storage, this repository shows how to deploy Vertica on Vultr, a cloud platform that provides S3 object storage and Kubernetes infrastructure that meet standards but are not officially supported.
+Read more about operating Vertica on Kubernetes at https://github.com/vertica/vertica-kubernetes

 Prerequisities for Vertica deployment: